 Deviled Egg Chicks

-12 hard-cooked EGGS, peeled ⅓ cup mayonnaise 2 tsp. yellow mustard ½ tsp. salt 24 mini chocolate chips 1 baby carrot, cut into 12 small pieces
+12 large hard-boiled EGGS, peeled 1/3 cup mayonnaise 2 tsp. yellow mustard 1/2 tsp. salt 24 mini chocolate chips or cut up olives 1 baby carrot, cut into 12 small pieces

 - Nutritional Information